KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [PlutoTime by croxis](https://github.com/croxis/PlutoTime)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-5. Recommendation: Found `new Date()` in file `plutotime.js`: Consider replacing it by `new Date(Date.now())`.
+2. Recommendation: Found `new Date()` in file `PlutoTime.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Podcast by ptrbld](https://github.com/ptrbld/MMM-Podcast)